lorenmt/mtan/README.md

 See more results in our project page [here](https://shikun.io/projects/multi-task-attention-network).

+**Final Update** - This repository will not be further updated.
+Check out our latest work: [Auto-Lambda](https://github.com/lorenmt/auto-lambda) for more multi-task optimisation methods.

 ## Experiments
 ### Image-to-Image Predictions (One-to-Many)
 Under the folder `im2im_pred`, we have provided our proposed network along with all the baselines on `NYUv2` dataset presented in the paper.
 All models were written in `PyTorch`, and we have updated the implementation to PyTorch version 1.5 in the latest commit.